avinashkarn/avikarn.com/_posts/2019-04-17-Genetic-Mapping-in-Lep-MAP3.md

 <h2> 4.0 Validate the genetic map by conducting QTL analysis </h2>
-<p>It is a good QC step to perform a QTL analysis of a well studied trait to check if expected QTL region is observed in the with the cur
+<p>It is a good QC step to perform a QTL analysis of a well studied trait to check if expected QTL region is observed in the curated genetic mmap </p>
 <center><img src="/image/lepmap/qtl.png"></center>

 <hr>